scnuhealthy/To-Learn-Car-s-Pose-with-Deep-Learning/README.md

 # Deep learning
 # Network
 I can easily build the network with keras and tensorflow backend.
 The 'model.png' in the 'images' folder shows the complete network.
+I have packaged the input images as a .h5 file, you can download my .h5 file and train in your environment.

 ```python
 # Input shape